titaniumnetwork-dev/Ultraviolet-App/README.md

 ## Static Files

-The static files (frontend) is generated in the Ultraviolet-Static repository.
-See [ultraviolet-static](https://github.com/titaniumnetwork-development/Ultraviolet-Static) for steps for packaging the static files and installing the frontend here.
+The static files (frontend) is generated in the [Ultraviolet-Static](https://github.com/titaniumnetwork-development/Ultraviolet-Static) repository.
+You can follow the instructions within the repository to modify the frontend here.

 ## Configuration